singleron-RD/CeleScope/README.md

     --sjdbOverhang 100
 ```

-## Usage
+## Quick start

 ### Single cell RNA-Seq

 1. Prepare mapfile

-mapfile is a tab-delimited text file(.tsv) containing at least three columns.
+Mapfile is a tab-delimited text file(.tsv) containing at least three columns.
 Each line of mapfile represents a pair of fastq files(Read 1 and Read 2).

 First column: Fastq file prefix.
 Fastq files must be gzipped.